Safe on Campus

 - Before coming to campus each day, please assess yourself and stay home if sick.
 We'll see you when you're healthy.

-- Refer to our COVID-19 Return to Class/Work Decision Tree if you or someone you know has COVID-19 or symptoms.
+- Refer to our Illness Management page if you or someone you know has COVID-19 or symptoms.

-- WHMIS is a requirement of all on-campus faculty, staff and some students.
-The Employee Reorientation course is required by faculty and staff who returned or will return to campus June 1, 2021 or later. » Learn more
+- WHMIS is a requirement of all on-campus faculty, staff and some students. » Learn more

 - Frequently wash and or sanitize your hands.